 These are all considerations that need to be taken into account, so let’s go through them, one by one, but first let’s look at your options for forced air heating and cooling if you are considering a heat pump.

 There are two primary types of heat pumps that will deliver forced air heating and cooling into your home.
-The first is a geothermal heat pump, such as our water to air heat pump, also known as the R Series.
-The second is an air to air heat pump, like our ATA Series heat pump.
+The first is geothermal, such as our water to air heat pump, also known as the R Series.
+The second is an air to air heat pump, like our ATA Series.
 Let’s take a look at the considerations I listed above, and compare how each heat pump stacks up.

 The main difference between a geothermal heat pump and an air source heat pump is the upfront cost to install one, and this stems from the heat collector system that each heat pump uses.
 Geothermal heat pumps use the warm earth beneath our feet to heat and cool your home.
 This is done by using a series of plastic pipes buried at least six feet beneath the surface of the earth.
 The pipes have a fluid circulating through them which absorbs the heat in the earth and, using a series of heat exchangers and a compressor, transfers the heat into your home in the form of hot air.
 The process is reversed in the summer time to provide cooling.